LeonSteinbach/MonkeyLang-Scala/README.md

 # EBNF (Extended Backus-Naur form)

-The EBNF below describes the grammar for MonkeyLang-Scala, as it is defined in the books.
+The EBNF below describes the grammar for Monkey, as it is defined in the books "Writing an Interpreter in Go" and "Writing a Compiler in Go" from Thorsten Ball.

-It employs prioritized function calls to establish precedence for expressions, ensuring that the order of evaluation respects the rules of arithmetic and logic.
+It employs operator precedence for expressions, ensuring that the order of evaluation respects the rules of arithmetic and logic.

-In addition to the core language features, MonkeyLang-Scala also includes support for extended data structures from the original Monkey programming language.
-These data structures comprise Strings, Arrays, and Hashes, which provide more versatility and flexibility for users when programming in MonkeyLang-Scala.
+In addition to the core language features, Monkey also includes support for extended data structures from the original Monkey programming language.
+These data structures are Strings, Arrays, and Hashes, which provide more versatility and flexibility for users when programming in Monkey.

 ```
 <program>                   ::= <statement-list>